The Fundamental Principle

 Fixed Price vs Daywork

 Typical 2026 daywork rates for common trades: bricklayer: £240–320 per day (not including materials or hod carrier).
 Groundworker: £250–350 per day.
 Electrician: £250–380 per day.
 Plumber: £260–380 per day.
 Plasterer: £220–320 per day.
-General operative / labourer: £150–220 per day.
-These are all plus VAT if the subcontractor is VAT registered.
-London and South East rates are typically 20–30% above these figures.
+General operative or labourer: £150–220 per day.
+All plus VAT if the subcontractor is VAT registered.
+London and South East rates typically run 20–30% above these.

 Retention